 Give To The Kmart Wishing Tree Appeal

-This year, the retail giant is also accepting $1 donations at the checkout or online which go directly to The Salvation Army, making the spirit of giving even easier.
+This year, the retail giant is also accepting cash contributions at the checkout or online which go directly to The Salvation Army, making the spirit of giving even easier.
 Oh, and all you last-minute shoppers out there needn't worry—Kmart will be accepting these offers of help right up until Christmas Eve.
 Get giving.